Foden Trucks: Steam

 In 1878, the legislation affecting agricultural use was eased, and as a result, Foden produced a successful range of agricultural traction engines.
 The perfecting of the compound traction engine in 1887 gave a significant marketing advantage and later proved invaluable to the development of the steam lorry.
+Foden also produced 11 Showman's road locomotives.

 In 1896, the restrictions affecting road transport were eased, which permitted vehicles under 3 tons to travel at up to 12 mph without a red flag.
 The time was right, and Foden produced a series of four prototype wagons.
 The experience gained from this enabled Foden to build a 3-ton wagon for the War Office 1901 self-propelled lorry trial.

 This design was consistently faster and more economical over the arduous road trials, but was placed second overall as it was claimed that the Thornycroft entry had better off-road performance.
 Foden's wagon was nevertheless regarded by most commentators as a clear winner (the result was questioned in Parliament by Crewe's MP).
 This model was the basis for a highly successful line of vehicles that were produced over the next 30 years.
 The great majority of Foden steam lorries were overtype, but undertypes were also produced starting in the late 1920. these Included the unsuccessful E-type and the O-type "Speed-6" and "Speed-12", which was a much more modern vehicle.

+Foden supplied its final steam wagon in 1934.